manastalukdar/markdown-it-textual-uml/README.md

 # markdown-it-textual-uml

-Plugin to create block-level uml diagrams based on textual uml such as plantuml, mermaid, etc. for markdown-it markdown parser.
+Markdown-it markdown parser plugin to create block-level uml diagrams based on textual uml such as plantuml, mermaid, etc.

 [work-in-progress]